SushiLab/motus_course/documentation/2euler.md

 `mOTUSv2` is capable of running on different operating systems, uses relatively low memory and can be executed on machines with only a few CPUs.
 However, in order to process all `mOTUSv2` jobs in parallel, we will fall back to use a dedicated compute cluster for today's tutorial.

-To do so will first log in to the cluster and install the mOTUSv2 tool.
+We will first log in to the cluster and install the mOTUSv2 tool.

 -------------------------------

-## Connection to the cluster (15min)
+## Connection to the cluster (10min)

 Euler is the ETH supercomputer with a large number of compute nodes.
 During the course you will use Euler to run `mOTUsv2`.
 To login to euler you open ```mobaXterm```, start a new session and type: